 2025 USAEE Virtual Case Competition

 Competition participants demonstrate their skills and ideas for potential employers, contribute to solving challenges in the field of energy economics, and compete for monetary prizes.
-Teams of two to five students may register by emailing a completed competition registration form to 2025 Case Competition Chair Julia Frayer at julia@londoneconomics.com and usaee@usaee.org by Friday, August 15.
+Teams of two to five students registered by emailing a completed competition registration form to 2025 Case Competition Chair Julia Frayer at julia@londoneconomics.com and usaee@usaee.org by Friday, August 15.

 Prizes: